veprbl/mysqlpp/README-MinGW.txt

            $ wine mingw32-make -f Makefile.mingw

+    Another way is to build a Windows virtual machine, such as with VMware or VirtualBox.
+In that case, you'd use the regular build instructions at the top of this document.

-    You might think it would be simpler to just use a MinGW cross-compiler.
-Unfortunately, this doesn't currently work:
+    You might think to avoid the need for Wine or Windows by use of a MinGW cross-compiler:

         $ ./configure --target=mingw32
         $ make

+    Unfortunately, that currently doesn't work.

     The reason is that our autoconf build system assumes a typical POSIX type target, which MinGW is not.
 We made this